George Glendon: Radcliffe

 On 24 January 2025, Glendon signed for fellow National League North side Radcliffe on a deal until the end of the season with the option for a further year.

+Bury

+On 13 May 2026, Glendon joined newly promoted Northern Premier League Premier Division club Bury.

 International career

 He represented England at youth international level, and he was called up to the Wales under-21 team in March 2015.